ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Adaptive resolution simulations

 Alternatively, the atomistic and the CG models can also be interpolated on the level of potential energies.
 In the Hamiltonian adaptive resolution simulation approach (H-AdResS) \cite{Donadio_PRL_2013-hadres_molliq,Potestio2013b,Espanol2015a}, the Hamiltonian of the overall system is defined as

 where $m_{\alpha i}$ and $\mathbf{p}_{\alpha i}$ are, respectively, the mass and the momentum of atom $i$ of molecule $\alpha$.
 The single-molecule potentials $V^{\text{AT}}_\alpha$ and $V^{\text{CG}}_\alpha$ are the sums of all non-bonded intermolecular interaction potentials corresponding to the AT and the CG model acting on molecule $\alpha$.
 We again omitted additional intramolecular interactions.
+To ensure a smooth transition of the molecules between the low- and high-resolution regions, one typically chooses a non-linear interpolation function $\lambda$, such as a squared cosine \cite{Kreis2016c,Kreis2016b}.
+Furthermore, the CG potential is often parametrized to have an excluded volume similar to the AT potential.
+This prevents overlapping particles and diverging forces when molecules travel between the regions.
+Alternatively, a force-capping mechanism can be applied if necessary \cite{Kreis2015}.
+The intramolecular atomistic degrees of freedom, which are subject to bonded and angular interactions, are either frozen when a molecule resides in the CG region or they are simply integrated everywhere in the full system including the CG region, since they are typically computationally very efficient to evaluate.

 The crucial difference between the force-based and the potential energy-based adaptive resolution scheme is an additional force term, dubbed drift force, arising in the forces corresponding to the Hamiltonian in Eq. \ref{Hmix} (for details, see \cite{Donadio_PRL_2013-hadres_molliq}).
 Both schemes have characteristic advantages and disadvantages and which approach is better suited for implementing the adaptive coupling depends on the application.
 On the one hand, the force interpolation technique exactly preserves Newton's third law, but it does not allow a Hamiltonian formulation, does not conserve the energy \cite{DelleSite2007}, and it therefore requires thermostatting for stable simulations \cite{Praprotnik2006a,DelleSite2007,praprotnik_adaptive_2007,praprotnik_fractional_2007,Poblete2010,Kremer_Ensing_comment}.
-H-AdResS, on the other hand, allows also microcanonical simulations and other approaches that require the existence of a well-defined Hamiltonian.
-However, it violates Newton's third law in the hybrid region and it features an additional undesired force that must be explicitly taken care of.
+The method can be used for the calculation of expectations in the canonical ensemble, which relies on thermostating anyway, and even for the estimation of dynamical quantities in the AT region when only the CG region is thermostated to dissipate the excess energy \cite{Kremer_JCP_2015-adresprot,Kreis2016c}.